rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part3-front-end.md

 `electionInstance.methods.vote(candidateId).send({ from: DApp.accounts[0] })`.

 > Note that previously, our interactions with the smart contract
-> were queries; that is read-only operations.
+> were queries; those were read-only operations.
 > Thus the function invocations were like:
 > `electionInstance.methods.METHOD_NAME().call()`.
 >
 > Here, the interaction is a command (not a query);
-> That is it (potentially) modifies the state of the smart contract.
+> That is, it (potentially) modifies the state of the smart contract.
 > Thus the function invocation is a different format:
 > `electionInstance.methods.METHOD_NAME().send()`.
 >
 > Notice that we have `.call()` for queries,
 > and `.send()` for commands.

 ### Completed version

-That is it!
 We have completed the code for front end of our DApp!

 View the [complete version of `client/dapps.js`](https://github.com/bguiz/workshop-rsk-full-stack-dapp/blob/feat/complete-a/client/dapp.js).